wtxszyez/1123/Atoms/com.AndrewHazelden.KartaVR.Docs/Docs/KartaVR/KartaVR Documentation.md

 - Steak Underwater "Reactor" package manager suppport was added, along with new full-featured KartaVR freeware license that allows commercial use of the VR tools for $0.

-- Looking Glass Display based lightfield rendering support.
+- Added Looking Glass Display based [lightfield rendering](macros-guide-looking-glass.html) support, and [compositing examples](examples.html#looking-glass-renderer-3d).

 - macOS based users of KartaVR can run the new "Video Snapshot" tool that allows Fusion to capture live action footage from HDMI/SDI/USB video sources to disk.
 This video I/O captured media is accessed inside of Fusion using a managed loader node that can be added to the foreground comp with a single click inside the "Video Snapshot" window.

   The video snapshot tool could be used for stop motion animation work.
 Or a VFX supervisor could use it to grab footage from a video camera to help with on-set production comp-viz work.
-Or an XR media producer could do a fast node based 360VR stitching test in Fusion to make sure the footage being captured on location is going to be able to be fine-stitched in post without any show-stooping issues.
+Or an XR media producer could do a fast node based 360VR stitching test in Fusion to make sure the footage being captured on location is going to be able to be fine-stitched in post without any show-stopping issues.

+- Added an [AcerWMRStereoRenderer3D](macros-guide-renderer3d.html#AcerWMRStereoRenderer3D) Renderer3D macro that creates stereoscopic 3D 2880x1440px output from the Fusion 3D system.
+That interactively rendered output can be displayed directly on an Acer Windows Mixed Reality HMD on macOS/Win/Linux via a floating image view.

+- Added a [ViewerAcerWMR2StereoOU](macros-guide-viewer.html#ViewerAcerWMR2StereoOU) node for displaying panoramic images on an Acer Windows Mixed Reality HMD on macOS/Win/Linux via a floating image view.

 ## <a name="new-features"></a>New Features in KartaVR 3.5 ##